 Workable's cognitive assessments follow a standardized approach for scoring.

-Norms are constantly being updated to assure that each candidate is compared to an up-to-date and relevant sample.
+Comparison groups are constantly being updated to assure that each candidate is compared to an up-to-date and relevant sample.
 Scores are presented in T-score format.